COVID-19 FAQ: For grieving families and bereavement licensees

 BAO answers to Frequently Asked Questions

-Q2.
-How many people can attend at a graveside service in a cemetery?
+Q6.
+How many people can attend a funeral service held at a cemetery?

-Q4.
-What are the restrictions, law and or rules for coming to Canada for a funeral service?
+Q7.
+What are the restrictions, laws and or rules for coming to Canada for a funeral service?

 A7.
 The Government of Canada has a web section covering this subject during the COVID-19 pandemic.
 Click on the link to the federal government’s website: Compassionate entry for travellers and limited release from quarantine.